English

 RomeVatican TicketsThe Last Judgement

 Michelangelo's The Last Judgement is a monumental fresco covering the altar wall of the Sistine Chapel.
 Painted between 1536 and 1541, it depicts the Second Coming of Christ and the final judgment of souls.
-The fresco is renowned for its dramatic composition and emotional intensity, showcasing Michelangelo's mastery of the human form.
+The fresco is renowned for its dramatic depiction of a significant event in Christian theology.
 Entry to view The Last Judgement is included with the Vatican Museums tickets.

 Vatican Museums & Sistine Chapel Tickets